alessiobar/Bachelor-Thesis/README.md

 This thesis proposes a blended approach for predicting song popularity combining some textual based approaches presented in Berger et al. (2018; 2020), with an audio based one suggested in Lee et al. (2018).

 ## Data

+For the **text mining** part, the goal was to rebuild from scratch the original dataset used by Berger et al., which contains song-related information about 4200 songs and it was scraped originally from *Billboard.com* (see *You_S1_Data_NoBillboardRanking.csv* at https://osf.io/cbguq).

-Since two different types of analyses are carried out, ie. Text Mining and Audio Mining, two datasets are used:
+Since two different types of analyses are carried out, ie. Text Mining and Audio Mining, two datasets will be used:
 - The first contains song-related information about 4200 songs, it was made available by Berger et al. (see *You_S1_Data_NoBillboardRanking.csv* at https://osf.io/cbguq), and it was scraped originally from *Billboard.com*.
 However, the lyrics were not present and were added using `AddLyrics.py`.
 (Refer instead to `BillboardScraper.py` to acquire any new/different data; however notice that, as of now (2022), the *Digital Song Sales charts* are accessible only by paying a monthly fee).
 - The other one contains the corresponding audio tracks, downloaded in mp3 format from *Youtube.com* (see `YoutubeToMp3.py`)